Lorenzzz90/lmap/README.md

   * `sudo python3 lmap.py 10.10.0.0/16 -e`

+  #### Histogram | --histogram | -h
+  If you want to create an histogram which ranks the most open ports on a given network you can pass the -i argument, it will create a file called open_ports.svg in the main directory, you can use a web browser to visualize the file.

+  Example:

+  *`sudo python3 lmap.py 192.168.1.0/24 -i`

   #### Custom ports | --ports | -p

   If you want to perform a scan on custom ports you can pass the -p argument and manually select the ports